-It's essential to learn about yarn ply as it significantly contributes to how your project ends up.
-It's a term often confused with yarn weight, especially since some countries use "ply" to indicate their yarn's heaviness or lightness.
-That said, ply refers to the number of strands or fibers the yarn has.
+Learn about yarn ply and how it contributes to the look and finish of your crochet or knitting projects.
+Ply is often confused with yarn weight, primarily since some countries and manufacturers use "ply" to indicate their yarn's heaviness or lightness.
+Ply refers to the number of strands or fibers the yarn has.
 Three-ply yarn, for example, is composed of three single strands that are twisted together.

 What is Plying?

 Plying is a term derived from the French, Latin, and Greek verbs plier (to fold), plico (to bend or fold), and pleko (to braid or twine), respectively.
 It's a process involving twisting and combining strands or fibers to produce a different type of yarn.

 Let's look at yarn ply and the different plying methods used by yarn manufacturers or spinners.

 Different Methods of Making Yarn Ply

 The method of yarn plying used by manufacturers depends on whether they want to produce a handspun, machine-spun, or a special type of yarn.
 That said, here are four of the most common methods used today:

 This plying method is common for handspun yarns and involves utilizing a spindle or a spinning wheel.
 The spinners will take the strands of fibers, ensuring they're kept separated using their fingers or tools to prevent tangles and better tension control.
 They then thread them through the spindle's holes or a specially carved piece of wood.